This function obtains pseudoabsences given a set of predictors.

 built with the idea that pseudoabsences should be environmentally different from presences.
 Thus,

-we implemented two presence-only methods to infer the distribution of the species. "bioclim" uses an
+we implemented two presence-only methods to infer the distribution of the species. "bioclim"

 n_pseudoabsences returns the number of pseudoabsences obtained per species.